boshtannik/embedded-nano-mesh/README.md

 If you need customize packets for your needs - you need configure the `Packet` `./src/mesh_lib/node/packet/mod.rs` and `./src/mesh_lib/node/packet/types.rs` Also serialization and deserealization part shall be changed too.

+It is also Pure version of protocol released.
+It is made to cut memory usage even more.
+It is partially compatible with embedded-nano-mesh protocol.
+Pure version is located in "pure" branch.

 ## Support project:
 You can support project by